mtmahone/326_Team_Project/README.md

    * The login view is where users can either register for an account or sign in to our application.
     (https://github.com/mtmahone/326_Team_Project/blob/master/views/login.handlebars)
- 5. logout -> contributed by: Charlie Wongwajarachot The logout view is where users will go to after successfully loging out.
+ 5. logout -> contributed by: Charlie Wongwajarachot
+   * The logout view is where users will go to after successfully logging out.
     (https://github.com/mtmahone/326_Team_Project/blob/master/views/logout.handlebars)

 ##Statefulness